mebeim/aoc/2021/README.md

 die, to be honest).

 The two players are starting from two given slots (our input).
-Player 1 plays first, and the first player who reaches a score greater or equal to 1000 wins.
+Player 1 plays first, and the first player who reaches a score greater than or equal to 1000 wins.
 We need to calculate the total number of rolls in the whole game multiplied by the score of the losing player.

 We don't have to put much effort into it, we can just emulate the whole game!
 Let's start with the die: we could model it as a